hex-tic-tac-toe/hexagonal-tic-tac-toe-notation/README.md

 ### Moves

 The first move is always done by `cross` and is located at `[0,0]` and therefore **never** appears in the list of `"moves"`.
-All following moves are relative to the first `cross` move.
+All following moves are relative to the first `cross` move which means that the first moves are made by `circle`.
 All turn must include exactly two coordinates<!-- TODO: (can winning tile be exeptions?) -->.
 Moves coordinates must follow the [axial coordinate system](https://www.redblobgames.com/grids/hexagons/#:~:text=Axial%20coordinates) and therefore be in the order: `[q, r]`.